lydiatliu/lydiatliu.github.io/writing.md

 * *Modern Haiku* (50:1)
 * *Frogpond* ([41:2](/poems/blackberry.md), 42:1).

-She received the Bain-Swiggett Poetry Prize (2016) from Princeton University, and the Dorothy Rosenberg Memorial Prize in Lyric Poetry (2019) from UC Berkeley.
+She was a recipient of the Bain-Swiggett Poetry Prize from Princeton University in 2016, and the Dorothy Rosenberg Memorial Prize in Lyric Poetry from UC Berkeley in 2019.